How It Works

 AI coding tools can consume credits quickly — especially agentic tools that make many API calls in a loop.
 Monitor your balance:BYOK Alternative

-If you burn through managed credits quickly, switch to BYOK mode and use your own API keys for unlimited usage:eval "$(rig proxy on)" again to update the environment.
+If you burn through managed credits quickly, switch to BYOK mode and use your own API keys for unlimited usage.
+Flip the workspace mode, then set your provider key as a workspace environment variable:eval "$(rig proxy on)" again to update the environment.

 Why Rigbox for AI Coding